Kite: History

-In China, the kite has been claimed as the invention of the 5th-century BC Chinese philosophers Mozi (also Mo Di, or Mo Ti) and Lu Ban (also Gongshu Ban, or Kungshu Phan).
-Materials ideal for kite building were readily available including silk fabric for sail material; fine, high-tensile-strength silk for flying line; and resilient bamboo for a strong, lightweight framework.
-By 549 AD, paper kites were certainly being flown, as it was recorded that in that year a paper kite was used as a message for a rescue mission.
-Ancient and medieval Chinese sources describe kites being used for measuring distances, testing the wind, lifting men, signaling, and communication for military operations.
+In China, the kite has been claimed as the invention of the 5th-century BC Chinese philosophers Mozi and Lu Ban, who flew wooden kites called muyuan (木鸢).
+With the invention of paper in the Han dynasty, kites made of paper became popular, and kites were called zhiyuan (纸鸢).
+Materials ideal for kite building were readily available, including silk fabric for sail material; fine, high-tensile-strength silk for flying line; and resilient bamboo for a strong, lightweight framework.
+By 549 AD, a kite was used as a message for a rescue mission.
+Ancient Chinese texts describe kites being used for measuring distances, testing the wind, lifting men, signaling, and communication for military operations.
 The earliest known Chinese kites were flat (not bowed) and often rectangular.
 Later, tailless kites incorporated a stabilizing bowline.
-Kites were decorated with mythological motifs and legendary figures; some were fitted with strings and whistles to make musical sounds while flying.
+Kites were decorated with mythological motifs and legendary figures.
+By the Tang dynasty, bamboo flutes, whistles, and ribbons were attached to kites to create sound, the precursor to the modern fengzheng (风筝), named after the sound the kites made in the wind.